How to look after your pet’s teeth

 If teeth need to be removed, an x-ray might be needed to see the extent of any problems and maybe even blood tests if there’s a chance an infection might have caused kidney problems.
 Your pet will probably need some painkillers and antibiotics in this case too.

-This means the cost can range from anything from a single consultation fee if all is fine to $5000+ if lots of treatment is needed.
+This means the cost can range from anything from a single consultation fee (if all is fine) to $5,000+ if treatment is needed.

 How Petcover can help your pet

 Petcover specialises in offering quality, straightforward pet insurance with a range of policy options that suit your needs.
 Whether your pet is big or small, furry or scaly our range of cover options are packed with added benefits.
-Accidents can happen at any time and the reality of veterinary costs can come a quite a shock.
-With our range of cover levels for dogs, cats, horses and exotic animals, why not get a quote today.
+Accidents can happen at any time and the reality of veterinary costs can come a quite a shock so get a quote today.